iterative/dvc.org/static/docs/get-started/install.md

 </details>

-To install the most recent development version, See our [development](/doc/user-guide/development) guide.
+To install the most recent development version, see our [development](/doc/user-guide/development) guide.

 ### Shell autocomplete

-Visit the [Shell Autocomplete](/doc/user-guide/autocomplete) guide to learn how to install the completion scripts for your command-line shell.
+Visit the [Shell Autocomplete](/doc/user-guide/autocomplete) guide to learn how to install the completion scripts for your command line shell.

 ### Editors and IDEs integration

-Visit [Vim and IDE Integrations](/doc/user-guide/plugins) for how to enable shell syntax highlighting and install DVC support on different IDEs.
+Visit [Vim and IDE Integrations](/doc/user-guide/plugins) for information on how to enable shell syntax highlighting and install DVC support on different IDEs.